markd148/scripts/vapp_scheduler/readme.md

 `C:\WINDOWS\system32\windowspowershell\v1.0\powershell.exe -psconsolefile "C:\Program Files (x86)\VMware\Infrastructure\vSphere PowerCLI\vim.psc1" -noexit -command c:\automation\VappScheduler.ps1`

+<h3>7.
+Configure global script settings</h3>

+The VappScheduler.ps1 script reads a file called 'config.ps1' when it runs.
+This sets global settings such as email settings for notifications etc. An example file is available in this git repository. this file needs to be created and configured.
+The VappScheduler.ps1 script expects to find it in the local directory

+Config.ps1:
+`
+  $credentialstore = "c:\automation\creds"
+  $log = "vappcontrol.log"
+  $vappfile = "c:\automation\vapplist.csv"
+  $mailfromaddress = "admin@yourcompany.com"
+  $mailserver = "smtp.yourcompany.local"
+  $vcloudaddress = "api.vcd.yourcloud.com"
+  $notifyerrors = $true
+`

 <h2>Saving credentials for vCloud Orgs</h2>
 Each vCloud Org which contains VMs to schedule will need a set of credentials saving.
 The script 'SaveCredentials.ps1' is provided to securely capture credentials to the 'creds' directory

 SaveCredentials.ps1 should be run from a Powershell Prompt.
 The script will prompt you to enter the orgid (eg 000-ff-0976).
 Once you have entered the orgid the script will display a credentials dialogue box.
 In username enter the API username as viewable in the top right hand corner of Skyscape Portal under your username and the API button.
 The password is the same as your Skyscape Portal login password.

 `PowerCLI C:\automation>SaveCredentials.ps1
 Enter Org ID
 1-129-2-6sd32
 Enter Credentials`

 A file named '1-129-2-6sd32.cred' will be saved in the 'creds' directory